Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/0-restaking-user-guide/native-restaking/README.md

 Create EigenPod:
 1. Visit the [EigenLayer App](https://app.eigenlayer.xyz/).
+1. Click **Natively Staked Ether** via the Dashboard or Token tab.
-1. Click Create EigenPod.
+1. Click **Create EigenPod**.
-1. Sign transaction.
+1. **Sign** the transaction via your Web3 wallet when prompted.
-2. Observe the new EigenPod contract address is displayed.
+1. Observe the new EigenPod contract address is displayed.

 :::info
 This address is responsible for all subsequent restaking and withdrawal activities associated with that EigenPod.